Using the ArcGISOnlineServiceAreaCalculator

 3. Add the Aggregator

-This step is optional and only to prove that the custom transformer can input multi-point features.
+This step is optional and is only to demonstrate that the custom transformer can accept multi-point features.
 Read the documentation for more information.

-By adding the Aggregate transformer, the point features will be combined into a single multi-point feature.
+Adding the Aggregate transformer combines point features into a single multi-point feature.
 In the parameters, change the accumulation mode to “Merge Incoming Attributes.”

 4. Add the ArcGISOnlineServiceAreaCalculator

 Add an ArcGISOnlineServiceAreaCalculator custom transformer to the canvas and connect it to the CoordinateSystemSetter.
-Make sure that the ArcGIS Online Parameters section retains the default values to return all outputs.
+Ensure the ArcGIS Online Parameters section retains the default values to return all outputs.
 In the next step, we’ll fill in the Authentication section.
-For more details on the parameters of the Service Area Calculator, see the Esri documentation.
+For more details on the Service Area Calculator parameters, see the Esri documentation.

 5. Using the ArcGIS Online API

-Three types of authentications are available for this custom transformer: token, basic, and web connection.
+Three authentication methods are available for this custom transformer: token, basic, and web connection.
 We suggest using the web connection for this example.
 In the Authentication section, set the “Authentication Type” to Web Connection and then select “Add Web Connection” from the drop-down of the AGOL Web Connection.

 Then give the connection a name and select “Authenticate” at the bottom.
 This will bring you to the authentication web connection page and prompt you for your username and password.
 This is needed because this service requires credits to complete the process.
 Once authenticated, click OK to close the ArcGISOnlineServiceAreaCalculator.